 One odd consequence of Disney’s massive purchase of Fox was getting control of FX — one of the most consistently interesting and appealing channels out there, marrying premium cable quality with a slightly edgier, punkier energy.
 As a relatively small potato in the Disney bag, FX has never quite seemed to find a home, existing in its own little streaming corner of Hulu.
 But that also comes with some perks, since FX has a lot more liberty to take creative swings on original content than other, flashier properties.
 In other words, FX is a channel worth paying attention to.

-Here are eight FX shows worth your time.
+Here are nine FX shows worth your time.

-2022’s breakout show of the summer is many things.
+The second season of The Bear just dropped, and the Internet can’t stop talking about it — for good reasons.
+The hit show is many things.
 It’s a definitive Chicago show.
 It captures the weird energy of Millennial work.
 It’s a show about the restaurant industry, its many rewards and crises.
 But mostly, it’s a show about people who probably wouldn’t be friends if they weren’t working together learning to be a family.

 This comedy thrives on off-kilter energy, depicting the friendship of four Indigenous teenagers trying hatch a criminal empire to make enough money to escape rural Oklahoma.
 Taika Waititi’s involvement ensures the wry wit, but what you don’t see coming are the occasional moments of surrealism.